AdaCore/gnatstudio/docs/users_guide/cross_env.rst

 :ref:`Customizing_and_Extending_GPS` and in particular :ref:`Toolchains_customization` for further information.

-If you're using an alternative run time, e.g. a *soft float* run time, you need to add the option :command:`--RTS=soft-float` to the :guilabel:`Gnatls` property, e.g: :command:`powerpc-wrs-vxworks-gnatls --RTS=soft-float` and add this same option to the :guilabel:`Gnatmake`
+If you are using an alternative run time, e.g. a *soft float* run time, you need to add the option :command:`--RTS=soft-float` to the :guilabel:`Gnatls` property, e.g: :command:`powerpc-wrs-vxworks-gnatls --RTS=soft-float` and add this same option to the :guilabel:`Gnatmake`